Updated June 27, 2018

 You will be checked in by a member of the Royal Fusiliers team during the one hour entry time and pointed towards their tower, The Royal Fuslier’s Museum.

-We will have lunch in the Officer’s Mess inside the Royal Fusilier’s Museum, hear from a member of the Butler Society who grew up in the Tower of London and hold our Triennial General Meeting.
+The Officer’s Mess inside the Royal Fusilier’s Museum will open at noon for a light lunch.
+At about 1:45 from a member of the Butler Society who grew up in the Tower of London and hold our Triennial General Meeting.
 Following lunch, all are invited to enjoy the afternoon visiting the Tower of London independently.

 Merchant Taylor’s Hall and dinner